themirrazz/kyra-av/README.md

 ## Changelog
 ### KyraAV v1.0.1 Preview Log
-* A UI dashboard will let you change settings and uninstall KyraAV
+* The framework* for a UI dashboard will let you change settings and uninstall KyraAV
 * Web Shield and Behavior Shield will get new updates

 ### KyraAV v1.0.0